ayazhankadessova/job-search-website/README.md

 12. Create Job Route

-    1. We need to pass Authorization Header, company, position
+    1. We need to pass Authorization Header, company, position - done
-    2. Get the userId -> tie it as createdBy -> so you cannot modify others work/others cannot modify your work.
+    2. Get the userId -> tie it as createdBy -> so you cannot modify others work/others cannot modify your work. - done

 13. Pass the token dynamically

-    1. Set global variable in PostMan:
+    1. Set global variable in PostMan: - done

     - Login user -> Tests